CannerCMS/canner-slate-editor/README.md

 [`Slate`](https://github.com/ianstormtaylor/slate) is a well-designed powerful **editor framework** that helps you deal with difficult parts when building an editor, such as data modeling, updating states, rendering, editor schemas, serializing... (you could learn more [here](https://github.com/ianstormtaylor/slate#why)), while you are trying to build your own editors, it still need a lot of efforts to build a simple beautiful editor up and running with the framework.

 This repository aims to provide complete editors and plugins solutions that allows you to use it right away, instead of digging through slate documentations and using our high-level components you could almost build editors without any slate framework knowledge to use.

+## 2. Editor's bundle size is too large?

+`canner-slate-editor` is using an awesome React library called [Ant Design](https://ant.design/), the library provides many commonly used React components such as Tooltip, Table, Modal, etc... which is widely used in rendering our editors.
+One of the downside of using the library is it's bundle size.
+At Canner, our solution is to external antd in your bundler, and use CDN instead.

+You could also [Use modularized antd](https://ant.design/docs/react/introduce#Use-modularized-antd) to reduce your bundle size.

 <a href="https://canner.io">
   <img src="https://user-images.githubusercontent.com/26116324/37811196-a437d930-2e93-11e8-97d8-0653ace2a46d.png"/>